deeppavlov/seq2seq_scg/README.md

 3) Evaluate model on test dataset

-First, specify the model you want to evaluate as a 'start_model' in ```param_provider.py``` Then run these two commands in order to evaluate BLEU score:
+First, specify the model you want to evaluate as a 'start_model' in ```param_provider.py``` Then, run these two commands in order to evaluate BLEU score:
 ```shell
 $ python BLEU_scorer.py
 $ python bleu_wrapper.py